-Inspecting power and signal integrity in your device is easy when you simulation tools that are instantly accessible within your design software.
-But verifying the functionality of your design takes more than good simulators.
+Inspecting power and signal integrity in your device is easy when your simulation tools are instantly accessible within your design software.
+But verifying the thermal conductivity and functionality of your thermal interface material design takes more than good simulators.
 You’ll need to check your design against standardized and custom design rules.
 Altium Designer gives you access to all the design, simulation, and verification features you need to get the best results within a unified design environment.

 Spot Thermal Trouble Spots in Your PCB with Altium Designer

 Altium Designer is the only PCB design package that places all these critical features and more in a single unified interface.
 Forget about switching between multiple programs just to get your PCB design off the ground.
-You’ll have everything you need to design schematics, layout your board, identify thermal pad problems, and verify functionality through rules checks.
+You’ll have everything you need to design schematics, layout your board, identify thermal pad problems, understand where to place thermal grease or a thermal gap pad, and verify functionality through rules checks.
 Once your design passes muster, you’ll be able to generate deliverables for your manufacturer in standard formats.

 - The unified environment in Altium Designer gives you access to all the design features you need within a single program.Learn more about the unified environment in Altium Designer.